Rana56/The-cleansing/README.md

 # The-cleansing.Team-Project
-Repository to send and update game code
+Repository to upload and update game code